callum-hart/Image2Gradient/README.md

 The algorithm divides an image into slices.
 The slice direction (vertical/horizontal/diagonal) determines the direction of the gradient.
 For instance...

-- vertical dissections generate a `top-top-bottom` linear gradient.
+- Vertical dissections generate a `top-top-bottom` linear gradient.
-- horizontal dissections generate a `left-to-right` linear gradient.
+- Horizontal dissections generate a `left-to-right` linear gradient.
-- diagonal dissections come in 2 forms:
+- Diagonal dissections come in 2 forms:
-	1. bottom left to top right generates a `to top right` linear gradient.
+	1. Bottom left to top right generates a `to top right` linear gradient.
-	2. bottom right to top left generates a `to top left` linear gradient.
+	2. Bottom right to top left generates a `to top left` linear gradient.

 After the dissection the average color in each slice is calculated and popped into a gradient.
 The number of slices correlates to [`color-stops`](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient#Values), and as we all know...